wecassidy/AnalogShield/README.md

 initializer or by later setting the value of the attribute `calibration_file`).

-The calibration functions work by measuring the error (`acutal - nominal`) in 1V steps from -5V to +5V, then using NumPy's polynomial fitting function to generate a linear function that reverses the error.
+The calibration functions work by measuring the error (`actual - nominal`) in 1V steps from -5V to +5V, then using NumPy's polynomial fitting function to generate a linear function that reverses the error.